Shehbaz Sharif: China

 Sharif's government pledged to revive the stagnating CPEC through cooperation on infrastructure and mining.
 This desire to amplify cooperation comes amidst increasing attacks on Chinese workers in Pakistan by militant groups aiming at disrupting CPEC, which has affected China-Pakistan relations.
-However, China's significant defence cooperation with Pakistan contributed to Pakistan's success in downing Western-manufactured Indian aircraft, particularly Rafales, during its 2025 conflict against India.
+However, China's significant defence cooperation with Pakistan contributed to Pakistan downing Western-manufactured Indian aircraft, particularly a Rafale, during its 2025 conflict against India.